samherring99/NightwingCurriculum/module_1_nlp_basics/README.md

 #### Goals:

-- Understand Word2Vec, GloVe, and FastText.
+- Understand Word2Vec, GloVe, and FastText
 - Undertsand the importance of vector embeddings and similarity
 - Implement Word2Vec from scratch using [this tutoria](https://towardsdatascience.com/word2vec-with-pytorch-implementing-original-paper-2cd7040120b0
 )